kwadie/bigquery-pipeline-light/README.md

 ![](images/scheduled_query_config.png?raw=true)

+Notes:
-PS: one will need am estimate on how long the transfer job takes and add a reasonable buffer time
+ * one will need am estimate on how long the transfer job takes and add a reasonable buffer time

 ## Further Reading
 * [Loading a snapshot of all data into an ingestion-time partitioned table](https://cloud.google.com/bigquery-transfer/docs/gcs-transfer-parameters#loading_a_snapshot_of_all_data_into_an_ingestion-time_partitioned_table)